UAlaska-IT/http_platform/README.md

 This cookbook provides no custom resources.

+## Recipes

+### http_platform::default

+This recipe configures the server, encryption, hosts, and access.
+Several additional recipes are called to accomplish these tasks, but only this recipe should be included by clients.

+#### Attributes

+__default__

+Default attributes control the features of the platform.

+__apache__

+Apache attributes control the server configuration.

+__cert__

+Cert attributes specify the fields of the PKI certificate and the private key.

+__firewall__

+Firewall attributes configure the firewall settings.

+__www__

+WWW settings configure the application and hosts.

 ## Examples

 This is an application cookbook; no custom resources are provided.
 See recipes and attributes for details of what this cookbook does.